Workflow Monitor [VF UG]

 Clicking on the hyperlink on a search result's workflow name will open a new tab in the Workflows Monitor.
 Each tab is dedicated to displaying both the workflow's model as well as specific information particular to the workflow's instance.

-As of version 21.4, clicking on the link while holding down the Ctrl key opens the new tab without displaying it directly.
-This makes it possible to open several tabs quickly.
+Clicking on the link while holding down the Ctrl key opens the new tab without displaying it directly.
+This makes it possible to open several tabs quickly for later analysis.

 The Instance View is divided into two sections.
 One is the Workflow Diagram and the other a Workflow Details Table.